-Here’s a look inside one of our suitcases.
-Some of our mostly unusual packing items may come in handy on your next Hawaii vacation.
+Here’s a look inside one of our carry-on suitcases.
+Some of our packing items may come in handy on your next Hawaii vacation.

-- Po Chai Pills.
+2. Po Chai Pills.
 These were introduced to us many years ago by a friend from Hong Kong.
 Po Chai has been around for over 100 years.
-They can be a lifesaver when air travel expands the intestines, leaving the gut feeling rotten.
+These can be a lifesaver when air travel expands the intestines, leaving the gut feeling rotten.
 Some of us just would not travel without them.

-- Duct tape (several feet, wrapped around a can, i.e. shaving cream).
-This is beyond useful for sealing, labeling and much more.
+3. Duct tape.
+Either several feet, wrapped around a pencil, or now to just pack Gorilla Tape To Go.
+This is beyond useful for fixing, sealing, labeling and much more.
 We’ve even used duct tape with a plastic garbage bag to seal up or redirect a misbehaving A/C duct.
+Essential.

-- Extension cord (light weight) and 3-way plug adapter.
-These comes in handy when the power is in the wrong place for laptop, USB or toothbrush chargers and more.
+5. Extension cord (light weight) and 3-way plug adapter.
+These comes in handy when the power is in the wrong place for laptop, chargers and more.

-- Assorted bags.
-Quart, one and two gallon zippered, plus trash bags.
-The uses are unlimited, including organizing clothes, packing liquids and wet bathing suits, for lunches on the go, to protect and organize electronics and stow shoes.
+6. Assorted bags of different types.
+Quart, one and two gallon zippered, plus larger resealable ones and trash bags.
+The uses are unlimited, including organizing clothes, packing liquids and wet bathing suits, for lunches on the go, to protect and organize electronics, stow shoes and to protect souvenirs.

-- Pocket Monkey.
+9. Pocket Monkey.
 This came as an odd-looking gift.
 It includes screwdrivers, wrenches, bottle opener, and more.
-We’ve already used this to repair air conditioners and glasses among other things.
+We’ve already used this to repair air conditioners and eyeglasses among other things.
 Slips into wallet, is TSA approved and is so small that it is easy to forget you have it with you.

-- Electronic luggage scale.
+10. Electronic luggage scale.
 This is also something many of us could not travel without.
-Being overweight by even a few pounds is something the airlines will rarely tolerate. $8 well spent.
+Being overweight by even a few pounds is something the airlines will rarely tolerate.
+A few dollars well spent.
+Essential.

 Now it’s your turn.
 If you have anything to add to my list, please share them with our readers.